thanhdt-vietmap/vietmap-compose/docs/docs/interaction.md

 5. Displays a compass control when the map is rotated away from north.
 6. Displays a scale control showing the distance represented by the map's zoom level.

-### Material 3 Controls

-We also provide reimplementations of certain ornaments using Material 3.
-These are regular Compose UI components, so you can position them arbitrarily, style them, animate them, etc. To use them, disable the corresponding built-in ornament and add the Material control to the map's `overlay`:

-TODO add example

 ## Camera